bpierre/switch-to-vim-for-good/README.md

 # Switch To Vim For Good

 This guide is coming from an email I used to send to newcomers to Vim.
-It is not intended to be a complete guide, it is about how I did the switch.
+It is not intended to be a complete guide, it is about how I switched myself.

-Some background: my decision to switch to Vim has been made a long time ago.
+My decision to switch to Vim has been made a long time ago.
 Coming from TextMate 1, I wanted to learn an editor that is Open Source (so I don’t lose my time learning a tool that can be killed), cross platform (so I can use it everywhere), and powerful enough (so I won’t regret TextMate).
 For these reasons, Vim has always been the editor I wanted to learn, but it took me several years before I did it in a way that works for me.
 I tried to switch progressively, using the [Janus](https://github.com/davelab6/janus) Vim distribution for a few months, then got back to using TextMate 2 for a time, waiting for the next attempt… here is what finally worked for me.

 Original gist with comments: https://gist.github.com/bpierre/0a0025d348b6001394e0